obour2021/socialnetwork/README.md

 # socialnetwork
 social network community
-I had problem installing meteor on system so could not finished the full project
+I had problem installing meteor on my system so could not finished the full project